2023 IRS Mileage Reimbursement Rates

-- Medical / Moving: 22 cents per mile for qualified active duty members of the Armed Forces* (increase from 18 cents)
+- Medical / Moving: 22 cents per mile for qualified active duty members of the Armed Forces* (unchanged)

 - Charitable: 14 cents per mile (unchanged)